sona78/sona78/README.md

 ### Hello World! 💡
-My name is Kaustubh Sonawane, and I am a current freshman at UT Austin in the Computer Science and Business dual degree program.
+My name is Kaustubh Sonawane, and I am a student at UT Austin in the Computer Science and Business dual degree program.
 I've been coding for about 6 years across Java, Python, React, and others.
 Nice to meet you all and welcome to my GitHub!

 ![](https://komarev.com/ghpvc/?username=sona78)
 <!--